awsdocs/amazon-ec2-user-guide-windows/doc_source/config-windows-multiple-ip.md

 **Note**
 These instructions are based on Windows Server 2008 R2\.
 The implementation of these steps may vary based on the operating system of the Windows instance\.

-## Prerequisites<a name="prerequisites"></a>

-Before you begin, make sure you meet the following requirements:
+**Before you begin**
-+ As a best practice, launch your Windows instances using the latest AMIs\.
+As a best practice, launch your Windows instances using the latest AMIs\.
 If you are using an older Windows AMI, ensure that it has the Microsoft hot fix referenced in [http://support\.microsoft\.com/kb/2582281](http://support.microsoft.com/kb/2582281)\.

-+ After you launch your instance in your VPC, add a secondary private IP address\.
+## Prerequisite steps<a name="prereq-steps"></a>

+1. Assign the secondary private IPv4 address to the network interface for the instance\.
+You can assign the secondary private IPv4 address when you launch the instance, or after the instance is running\.
 For more information, see [Assign a secondary private IPv4 address](MultipleIP.md#ManageMultipleIP)\.

-+ To allow Internet requests to your website after you complete the tasks in these steps, you must configure an Elastic IP address and associate it with the secondary private IP address\.
-For more information, see [Associate an Elastic IP address with the secondary private IPv4 address](MultipleIP.md#StepThreeEIP)\.
+1. Allocate an Elastic IP address and associate it with the secondary private IPv4 address\.
+For more information, see [Allocate an Elastic IP address](elastic-ip-addresses-eip.md#using-instance-addressing-eips-allocating) and [Associate an Elastic IP address with the secondary private IPv4 address](MultipleIP.md#StepThreeEIP)\.

 ## Step 1: Configure static IP addressing on your instance<a name="step1"></a>